JSON-ms/www/docs/interface.md

 - `node`: A fieldset (aka group) that contains a list of fields.
 Useful to categorize information both visually and structurally.
 - `file`: An option to upload a file.
 - `i18n`: A translatable single-line text input.
 - `i18n:[TYPE]`: You can use any of the above types except `node` to make them translatable.
-For example, you can specify `i18n:string`, `i18n:wysiwyg`, or even `i18n:file` to indicate that these fields should support multiple languages.
+For example, you can specify `i18n:string`, `i18n:markdown`, or even `i18n:file` to indicate that these fields should support multiple languages.

 #### All Field Properties:
 - `type`: Specifies a supported field type as defined earlier.
 - `label`: The title that will be displayed within the field.
 - `multiple`: A boolean value that indicates whether the field can accept multiple values (e.g., for `select` or `checkbox` types).
-- `accept`: For `file`, `image` and `video` field only.
+- `accept`: For `file` field only.
 It takes as its value a comma-separated list of one or more file types.
 You can add file extensions `*.jpg,*.gif` or even mime types `application/msword,application/vnd.openxmlformats-officedocument.wordprocessingml.document`.
 - `prepend`: An optional string that will be displayed before the input field.
 - `append`: An optional string that will be displayed after the input field.
 - `prepend-inner`: An optional string that will be displayed inside and before the input field.
 Can be used with `string`, `number`, `select`, `textarea` and `date` fields.'